bakgaard/Stories/FirstEncounter.md

 She had a gleam in her eye which somehow signified this differently would be the case.

 "But..."
 Wolashni interjected.
-"When they did so, we could just fly away again?
+"When they do so, we could just fly away again?
 Why would they do that, Second Lieutenant?"

 She straightened her neck, as her eye brows both shot up a bit.